PeekAndPoke/ultra/mutator/docs/ultra::docs/index.md

 - lists of objects
 - etc.

-This example show how to easily mutate data structure of any depth.
+This example shows how to easily mutate data structures of any depth.
 There is no need for things like:
 - nested copy(copy(copy(...)))
 - or complicated list manipulations